 Nixon was visiting with teammates, family and friends who were offering somber congratulations in the wake of Fife’s season-ending district playoff loss to North Kitsap when an unfamiliar face approached the junior quarterback.

-In the whirlwind week of viral fame Nixon experienced, was becoming used to this.
+In the whirlwind week of viral fame she’d experienced, Nixon had become used to this.

 Crystal Pugh reached out her hand and introduced herself.
 The coach and former player for the Seattle Majestics, a longstanding 11 vs. 11 women’s tackle football team, had braved the Friday traffic to watch Nixon play.
 Pugh told Nixon what an inspiration she was to her teammates, then extended an invitation.